6 min read

 Binoculars (most useful tool)

 • 8×42 is a great starting point for beginner binoculars for bird watching.
 Quick explainer on the numbers: 8x = magnification / 42 = lens size (brighter, heavier).
-If you're not sure which ones to go for, at $299.95 the NOCS Pro Issue offer excellent optics for the money.
+If you're not sure which ones to go for, at $299.95 the NOCS Pro Issue (Nocs Pro Issue 8x42 review) offer excellent optics for the money.

 • Typical beginner budget: $100–$300

-• Lighter, and cheaper alternative: 8×25 NOCS Standard Issue ($99.95) - these are very versatile and pack light for hiking with), read my review below:
+• Lighter, and cheaper alternative: 8×25 NOCS Standard Issue ($99.95) [Nocs Standard Issue review] - these are very versatile and pack light for hiking with).
+For a premium compact binoculars upgrade, I recommend considering the Maven B.3 binoculars - the visual clarity on them is stunning.

 ID help: app or field guide